antvis/G6/docs/manual/middle/states/defaultBehavior.en.md

 - Description: The tooltip for node;
 - `type: 'tooltip'`;
-- `formatText(model)`: Format function, returns a text string or an HTML element.
+- `formatText(model)`: Format function, returns a text string or an HTML element;
+- `offset`：the offset of the tooltip to the mouse.

 ```javascript
 const graph = new G6.Graph({